 Development of the Hebron field

 Estimated recoverable reserves in Hebron are put at more than 700m barrels of 18º to 25º API oil, making it the second largest field in the Jeanne d’Arc Basin after Hibernia.

 The initial development included the Hebron and the West Ben Nevis fields, with potential for the development of Ben Nevis also being considered for a later date.

 The development partners submitted a development application to the provincial government in April 2011 in order to keep to this timeline and meet the deadline for first oil.

 Hebron gravity-based structure (GBS)

-The GBS remains fixed to the ocean’s floor through gravity alone, with integrated drilling and production topsides.
-It will have capacity to store 1.45 million barrels of oil in storage compartments.
+The GBS remains fixed to the ocean’s floor through gravity alone with integrated drilling and production topsides, as well as living quarters.
+It has a capacity to store 1.2 million barrels of oil within its storage compartments.

-The Hebron GBS will be built at the province’s Bull Arm construction yard, where the Hibernia GBS was also built.
+The Hebron GBS was constructed at the province’s Bull Arm construction yard, where the Hibernia GBS was also built.

-In November 2010, Kiewit-Aker Contractors was awarded the contract to carry out front end engineering and design (FEED) for the GBS.
-The contract also includes an option to provide detailed engineering, procurement and construction services.
+Kiewit-Aker Contractors was awarded the contract to carry out front end engineering and design (FEED) for the GBS in November 2010.